pdjr-signalk-plugins/ais-reporter/README.md

 services like
 [MarineTraffic](https://www.marinetraffic.com).

-The plugin can issue AIS compliant reports for the 'self' vessel even if the ship has no AIS equipment, requiring only that MMSI and vessel position are available on their default Signal K paths of ```mmsi``` and ```navigation.position``` repectively.
+The plugin can issue AIS reports for the 'self' vessel even if the ship has no AIS equipment, requiring only that MMSI and vessel position are available on the Signal K paths `mmsi` and `navigation.position` repectively.
 On a ship with an AIS receiver the plugin can be configured to report data on all vessels known to Signal K.

-Reports are issued at a user configured rate to each defined endpoint and reporting of the 'self' vessel can be configured differently to that of other vessels giving some control over resource consumption on host vessel'st Ethernet connection.
+Reports are issued at a user configured rate to each defined endpoint and reporting of the 'self' vessel can be configured differently to that of other vessels giving some control over resource consumption on the host vessel's Ethernet connection.

 ## Plugin configuration

-It is easier to discuss plugin configuration in the context of the plugin configuration JSON file.
+It is easier to discuss plugin configuration by considering the format of the plugin configuration JSON file.
 Once you understand the JSON structure, you should be able to navigate the plugin's configuration interface in the Signal K dashboard.